wangkuiyi/wangkuiyi.github.io/ane.md

 ## Empirical Verification

 The code snippet below demonstrates the interchangeability between `nn.Conv2d` and `nn.Linear`.
-When projecting a batch of B I-dimensional vectors into the O-dimensional space, you can either:
+When projecting a batch of $B$ $I$-dimensional vectors into the $O$-dimensional space, you can either:

-1. use a traditional I×O linear projection matrix, or
+1. use a traditional $I\times O$ linear projection matrix, or
-2. reshape the input batch to shape (B, I, 1, 1) and use a Conv2d layer with a kernel of shape (O, 1, 1).
+2. reshape the input batch to shape $(B, I, 1, 1)$ and use a Conv2d layer with a kernel of shape $(O, I, 1, 1)$.

-The output of the Conv2d operation will have the shape (B, O, 1, 1), which can be reshaped to (B, O), yielding results identical to the linear projection.
+The output of the Conv2d operation will have the shape $(B, O, 1, 1)$, which can be reshaped to $(B, O)$, yielding results identical to the linear projection.
 This equivalence holds whether or not a bias term is included.

 ```python
 import torch